 Each head of garlic typically contains 8 to 20 teardrop-shaped cloves that are tightly enclosed in white parchment-like skin.
 In addition, each clove is covered in white papery skin.
 One clove of garlic yields one teaspoon (tsp) of chopped garlic, whereas a single clove is equivalent to half a tsp of minced garlic.

 Garlic is grown in many parts of the world and is popularly loved for its strong smell and robust but delicious taste.
 It is used in many different dishes and beverages to add flavor.
 You can find garlic in the form of cloves, powders, paste, oils, supplements, and extracts.
 But other than their culinary benefits, the main use of garlic since ancient times was for its health and medicinal properties.

-Garlic is a true powerhouse. people have been using it all around the world for thousands and thousands of years.
-In fact, records show that garlic has been in use even before the building of the Giza pyramids, which took place over 5,000 years ago.
+Garlic is a highly beneficial ingredient that has been used around the world for thousands of years.
+Historical records indicate that garlic was already in use before the construction of the Giza pyramids, which occurred more than 5,000 years ago.